 Train drivers in France famously retire at 50.
 In Poland army and military officers retire after 15 years.
 33 year old pensioners exist across the country.

 Other countries are actually going backwards.
 In an attempt at maintaining his declining popularity Putin’s Russia has just completely scrapped employee contributions towards their pensions.
-This from a country that already has 87 pensioners for even 100 workers (and which is forecast to reach 100 pensioners to 100 workers by the end of this decade).
+This from a country that already has 87 pensioners for even 100 workers (and which is forecast to reach 100 pensioners to 100 workers by the end of decade).

 Worse, some governments have already raided state and private pension funds to finance their existing economic difficulties (for example Argentina & Ireland) leaving their future national retirement funding particularly precarious.

 The future global pension crisis will likely come with a bang and not a whimper.
 This is because large voting numbers of older workers make reform unpalatable and unpopular.
 Politicians seeking re-election will not suggest fundamental pension reform.
 Unions will not allow it.

 Instead state pension coffers around the world will simply run dry.
 Court cases will be mounted by those affected and probably won by them too – but that won’t change a thing.